 The Case for a Chief of Staff

-The article “The case for a Chief of Staff” appeared in this month’s issue of Harvard Business Review “The Agile Executive: How to balance efficiency and innovation (even in tough times like these)”.
+The article “The Case for a Chief of Staff” appeared in this month’s issue of Harvard Business Review “The Agile Executive: How to balance efficiency and innovation (even in tough times like these)”.

-This article outlines that many chief executives need a chief of staff (CoS)—someone who goes beyond the executive assistant role to help the office function smoothly.
-And that the right chief of staff can be an important source of assistance to leaders who are pushing their organizations and themselves to better performance.
+This article outlines that many chief executives need a Chief of Staff (CoS).
+Someone who goes beyond the executive assistant role to help the office function smoothly.
+And that the right Chief of Staff can be an important source of assistance to leaders who are pushing their organizations and themselves to better performance.
 We could not agree more.

 Therefore, please find below this article’s highlights.